Do-Not-Circulate/GENNI/README.md

 python scripts/experiment.py
 ```

-##### We have included a sample_experiments directory with the trained models that were used to genereate the images in the paper.
+##### We have included a experiments directory with the trained models that were used to genereate the images in the paper.

 ### Getting directories and run IDs